Zanda Zakuza

 Zanda Zakuza, also known as Zanda “Dragon” Zakuza is a South African house and kwaito singer and songwriter.
 Born and raised in Umlazi, she achieved widespread popularity after featuring on the singles "Skeleton Move" by Master KG and "Club Controller" (2019) by Prince Kaybee.

-Life & career
+Life and career

 Zakuza was born and raised in Durban, KwaZulu-Natal but her family are from Bizana in the Eastern Cape.

 She attended Pinetown Girls’ High School and later enrolled at the University of KwaZulu-Natal, where she studied music, specialising in jazz.
 Zanda left in her second year to pursue a music career; she, however, later returned to college to study business management and human resources.